h4k1m0u/js-projects/three-project/README.md

 # Usage
 - Run development server: `npm run start`
 - Deployment: `npm run build`
-- After deployment, an http server is needed to serve sprite images: `python3 -m http.server`
+- After deployment, and to access the dist/index.html file, an http server is needed to serve sprite images from the hard-drive: `python3 -m http.server`

 # Prerequisites